CRISPR Bacterial Guide

 Pipette 100uL of Transformation mix to a new microcentrifuge tube.

-Using an inoculation loop, gently scrape some bacteria off of your fresh plate until the loop is filled, and mix it into the transformation mix.
+Using an inoculation loop, gently scrape a little bacteria off of your fresh plate until the loop is filled, and mix it into the transformation mix.
 Mix until any big clumps have disappeared.
 This might require gently pipetting the mixture up and down.
-Your transformation mix should be very cloudy, if not repeat the first step until you the liquid turns hazy but not quite opaque in the tube.
+Your transformation mix should be cloudy but not quite opaque in the tube i.e. you should be able to see through the mixture.
 Make one tube for each CRISPR experiment you plan to perform in the next day or two and store them at 4ºC (39ºF) in the fridge if you are not immediately performing the experiment.
 We suggesting attempting one experiment at a time which gives you multiple opportunities to repeat the experiment.

 Watch this Video about CRISPR - it will help you understand how it works: https://www.youtube.com/watch?v=2pp17E4E-O8